DevnagriAI/ios-sdk/README.md

 ## Import Requirements

-To use DevNagri SDK in your Swift files, you must import the framework:
+To use DevnagriSdk SDK in your Swift files, you must import the framework:

 ```swift
 import DevnagriSdk